 NOTE: TEAMS LISTED SECOND (ON RIGHT) ARE HOME TEAMS

-Tags: Arell Hennings D'Marques Tyson Djuan Piper Featured Gonzaga Isiah Brown Josh Martin Kansas Louisville Naim Ladd Pac-12 Patrick Ball Perrion Callandret Peter French Popular Portland University Shaqquan Arron Sryracuse Tramaine Isabell Tucker Haymond UCLA UConn Victor Sanders Washington Western Michigan Zach Lavine
+Tags: Arell Hennings D'Marques Tyson Djuan Piper Gonzaga Isiah Brown Josh Martin Kansas Louisville Naim Ladd Pac-12 Patrick Ball Perrion Callandret Peter French Portland University Shaqquan Arron Sryracuse Tramaine Isabell Tucker Haymond UCLA UConn Victor Sanders Washington Western Michigan Zach Lavine